May 04, 2013 through November 11, 2013

 $23-40 dependent on tour length selected

-Kykuit, the six-story stone house and rolling hilltop estate that served as home to four generations of Rockefellers, is open to visitors beginning Saturday, May 5, through Sunday, Nov.
-4. Tours are available daily throughout the season except Tuesdays.
+Kykuit, the six-story stone house and rolling hilltop estate that served as home to four generations of Rockefellers, is open to visitors beginning Saturday, May 4, through Sunday, Sep.
+30, and Nov.
+1-11.
+Open daily Oct 1-31.
 Kykuit's modern and classical art collection, architecture, and expansive gardens are consistently rated the top attraction in the lower Hudson Valley, and draw tens of thousands of visitors annually.
 Kykuit, which means "lookout" in Dutch, includes a six-story stone house, multiple terraced gardens, art galleries, outdoor classical and modern sculpture, and commanding Hudson River views.
 Its hilltop location overlooking the Hudson River and the Palisades is 500 feet above sea level.
 Visitors to Kykuit learn the story of the Rockefellers, beginning with John D. Rockefeller, founder of Standard Oil, whose business acumen made him the richest man in America in his day.
 He later became the country's first great philanthropist.
 By his death in 1937, he had given away more than half his fortune through various philanthropic programs.
 Visitors can choose from four tours: Classic, Grand, Timesaver, and Selected Highlights.
 The Classic, ideal for first-time visitors, is a shorter experience than the comprehensive, three-hour Grand.
 Besides the mansion, both of these tours include time in Kykuit's art galleries, gardens, and Coach Barn, with its collection of horse-drawn carriages, vintage automobiles, and equestrian equipment.
 The 90-minute Timesaver is ideal for those on tighter schedules, while Selected Highlights maximizes time in the gardens.
 Visitors can buy tickets online in advance, choosing the exact tour, time, and date they want to visit.
 Tickets are on sale at hudsonvalley.org.
 Historic Hudson Valley recommends advanced ticket buying, particularly for weekend tours, which fill up quickly.
 Besides online, tickets may be purchased by calling 914-631-8200 (service charge additional) or at the Kykuit Visitor Center at Philipsburg Manor in Sleepy Hollow.
 All tours start at the Kykuit Visitor Center; doors open at 9am.

 Address: Philipsburg Manor, 381 N. Broadway (Route 9)